nilaybhima/alltechstuff/docs/_posts/2018-08-27-vsts-behind-proxy.md

 read_time: true
 ---

-Recently, I had the opportunity to work for an enterprise organisation to setup a VSTS build agent on an on-prem server for achieving Continuos Integration and Continuous Delivery for their on-premise code base.
+Recently, I had the opportunity to work for an enterprise organisation to setup a VSTS build agent on an on-prem server for achieving Continuos Integration and Continuous Delivery.

 Although there as some article out there for achieving this, I thought of jotting down some important points which I had trouble with during this phase and some which were hard to look for on the web.